 Will India Get Impacted By US Buying ‘All’ of Remdesivir Supply?

+Indian pharma companies Cipla Ltd and Hetero Labs have received approvals to sell generic versions of remdesivir.

-When reports of the United States securing almost all of the world’s stock of remdesivir (an investigational antiviral drug for COVID-19) for the next three months came out, concerns over the availability of the medicine for moderate cases (on oxygen support) in the rest of the world came to the fore.
+When reports of the United States securing almost all of the world’s stock of remdesivir – an investigational antiviral drug for COVID-19 – emerged, concerns over the availability of the medicine for moderate cases (on oxygen support) gripped the rest of the world.

-Remdesivir, the only drug that has an emergency use authorization from the Food and Drug Administration (FDA) for COVID-19, is patented by the US pharma giant Gilead Sciences.
-The company had first developed it to work against Ebola (where it failed), but remdesivir has now resurfaced as a potential medicine for COVID-19 treatment - even though trials are ongoing and evidence has been mixed.
+Remdesivir, the only drug that has an emergency use authorisation from the Food and Drug Administration (FDA) for COVID-19, is patented by the US pharma giant Gilead Sciences.
+The company had first developed it to work against Ebola (where it failed), but remdesivir has now resurfaced as a potential medicine for COVID-19 treatment – even though trials are still ongoing.

 Owing to the patent, such a development could be worrying for high-income countries, including many European nations and China, Japan and Brazil, among others.
 But what does it mean for India?